KarthikKadambi/homebase/src/pages/posts/car-buy-vs-lease.md

 ---
-title: 'Just Moved to the U.S.?
-Here’s the Real Question: Should You Buy or Lease a Car?'
 description: 'New to America and realizing how essential a car is?
 This guide breaks down whether you should buy or lease, what each option means, and how to choose the right one as a newcomer.'
+title: 'Buy vs Lease a Car | Guide for New U.S. Movers'
 tags:
   - posts
   - Finance